Feyerabend/cc/ch08/sec8.5/README.md

-[^paper]: In 1997, I wrote a short essay on thermodynamics and its historical development ("Något om Strömer, Arrhenius och Sveberg över entropi och värmedöd") What I found particularly striking was its connection to information theory, which I did not have the opportunity to explore further.
+[^paper]: In 1997, I wrote a short essay on thermodynamics and its historical development ("Något om Strömer, Arrhenius och Sveberg över entropi och värmedöd") What I found particularly striking was its correspondance to information theory, which I did not have the opportunity to explore further.

 ### Channel Capacity and the Noisy Channel Coding Theorem